Nonbangkok/OJ/README.md

 ## First-Time Setup (Database Initialization)

 After running the application for the first time, you need to initialize the database and create an admin user.
+**Important:** The database tables are NOT created automatically when the containers start.
+You must run the initialization script manually.

 1.  **Create the database tables:**
     -   Run this command in your terminal:
         ```bash
         docker-compose exec backend node init_db.js
         ```
+    -   This command will create all necessary database tables.

 2.  **Create an admin user:**
     -   Run this command and follow the interactive prompts to set up your admin account: